Dyeus-Phater/Banana-Vision/README.md

 # 🍌 Banana Vision

-Banana Vision is a powerful and flexible text preview tool designed for game developers and content creators.
+Banana Vision is a powerful and flexible text preview tool designed for Romhacking.
 It allows you to visualize and style text blocks with various effects, supporting both system fonts and bitmap fonts.

 ![Banana Vision Preview](public/og-image.png)